 This feature requires Author user level or higher.

-Merge tags correspond to field data in your MailChimp lists, and can be used to insert personalized or dynamic content into your campaigns, signup forms, response emails, and Automation workflows.
+Merge tags correspond to field data in your MailChimp lists, and can be used to include personalized or dynamic content in your campaigns, some response emails, and Automation workflows.
 Whenever a new field is added to a list, we'll create a corresponding merge tag.
 Each time you send a campaign that uses merge tags, we'll pull the most recent data from your list to replace the merge tag.

 How to Use Merge Tags

-When you type, paste, or choose a merge tag into a content block in your campaign, it just looks like a snippet of text.
-Then, after you send your campaign, MailChimp replaces that text with the dynamic content the merge tag refers to, whether subscriber profile or list information, or system tools.
+When you type, paste, or choose a merge tag to add to a content block in your campaign, it looks like a snippet of text.
+After you send your campaign, MailChimp replaces that text with the dynamic content the merge tag refers to, like subscriber profile or list information, or system tools.